The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: J1000+0234

-The system J1000+0234 was originally identified as a Lyman Break Galaxy (LBG) in the COSMOS field using long-slit spectroscopy with the DEIMOS instrument at the Keck telescope, which revealed a prominent double-peaked \Lya\, line profile at $z=4.547$ \citep{capak08}. $^{12}\textrm{CO}(2-1)$ and $^{12}\textrm{CO}(4-3)$ line observations unveiled a massive cold gas reservoir of $M_{\textrm{ gas}}\simeq2.6\times10^{10}M_\odot$ \citep{schinnerer08} in J1000+0234.
-Imaging with the {\it HST} and the Wide Field Camera~3 (WFC3), tracing the rest-frame UV emission, revealed that J1000+0234 is composed of two major --likely interacting-- components separated by a projected distance of $\approx 6\textrm{\,kpc}$ \citep[see Figure\,\ref{fig:muse_rgb_Lya}; ][]{gomez-guijarro18}.
-The northern and more massive component ($\log(M_\star/M_\odot)=10.1\pm0.1$; J1000+0234$-$North) is embedded in a dusty environment with \hbox{$\log(L_{\textrm{IR}}/L_\odot)= 12.6\pm0.6$} and total star formation rate $\textrm{ SFR}=500^{+1200}_{-320}\,M_\odot \, \textrm{yr}^{-1}$ \citep{gomez-guijarro18}.
-A strong, double-peaked [C\,{\sc ii}]\,158\,$\mu$m emission line was detected with ALMA at the position of J1000+0234$-$North (at $z=4.540$), indicating that this is a single, rapidly rotating disk with a dynamical mass of $\log(M_{\textrm{dyn}}/M_\odot)=11.4-11.6$ \,\citep{jones17, fraternali21}.
 The southern component, J1000+0234$-$South, has a stellar mass of $\log(M_\star/M_\odot)=9.2\pm0.1$, thus $\sim$10 times lower than that of J1000+0234$-$North.
 Yet, it emits the bulk of the rest-frame UV emission ($75$\,percent) observed with \textit{HST}, consistent with the fact that no dust continuum (nor [C{\sc ii}] line) emission has been detected towards this component \citep{capak08,gomez-guijarro18}.
 The UV emission indicates a ${\rm SFR}=148\pm8\, M_\odot\, \textrm{yr} ^{-1}$ and a UV slope ($\beta$) of $-2$, as expected for LBGs at similar redshift \citep[][and references therein]{gomez-guijarro18}.
 Finally, the SFR and stellar mass of J1000+0234$-$South and J1000+0234$-$North imply that these galaxies lie at 1.3 and 1.0\,dex, respectively, above the main sequence of SFGs at $z=4.5$ \citep[assuming the relation from][]{schreiber15}.
 In other words, the SFRs of J1000+0234$-$North and J1000+0234$-$South are one order of magnitude higher than that of normal, main-sequence galaxies at the same redshift and stellar mass range.
 We, therefore, deem J1000+0234$-$South and J1000+0234$-$North as starburst galaxies.\\